slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 <!--
 > *"My brother says to never make a big decision before you take a shower."*
 > *"Se não houvesse decisoes eramos todos iguais."  -- António Simões*
 > *"When you renounce something, you’re stuck to it forever."  -- Anthony de Mello [1931]*
+> *"A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance."  -- Hunter S. Thompson*

+-- x\@kpaxs] * The first law of decision hygiene is that most decisions do not benefit from extra time.

-- a good decision is risking little for the opportunity to gain a lot. and vice-versa.
++ a good decision is risking little for the opportunity to gain a lot. and vice-versa.
-- Actions > Thoughts; Actions change the world.
++ Actions > Thoughts; Actions change the world.
 Not beliefs.
-- As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
++ As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
 That means acting once we have 70% of the required information, instead of waiting longer.
 Making a decision at 70% certainty and then course-correcting is a lot more effective than waiting for 90% certainty.
-- Ask yourself «does this decision require fast or slow thinking?
++ Ask yourself «does this decision require fast or slow thinking?
-- Beliefs lag behind reality.
++ Beliefs lag behind reality.
 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
-- Blue collar want to feel the same as others.
++ Blue collar want to feel the same as others.
 White collar want to feel different from others.
-- Consensus happens just in the beginning and in the end of something.
++ Consensus happens just in the beginning and in the end of something.
-- decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.
++ decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.
-- estimates are promises.
++ estimates are promises.
 What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
 No one that has no ’skin in the game’ should give estimates.
-- everything is a trade-off.
++ everything is a trade-off.
-- find 3 people that high expertise but that they discord and listen. take your conclusions
++ find 3 people that high expertise but that they discord and listen. take your conclusions
-- for every complex problem there is an answer that is clear, simple, and wrong.
++ for every complex problem there is an answer that is clear, simple, and wrong.
-- indecision comes from not knowing what you want. they don’t know what matters to them nor have found something larger then themselves to commit to.
++ indecision comes from not knowing what you want. they don’t know what matters to them nor have found something larger then themselves to commit to.
-- Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
++ Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
 So if we’re going to assume anything, it shouldn’t be that we’re right, but that we’re wrong.
 Better to be a skeptic than to be delusional.
-- Occam’s razor states that the simplest solution is usually correct.
++ Occam’s razor states that the simplest solution is usually correct.
-- people are punished for bad decisions and rarely rewarded for good decisions.
++ people are punished for bad decisions and rarely rewarded for good decisions.
-- the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
++ the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
-- The Problems With Goals: Goals have an endpoint.
++ The Problems With Goals: Goals have an endpoint.
 Goals rely on factors which we do not always have control over.
 Goals rely on willpower and self-discipline.
 Goals can make us complacent or reckless.
-- Wait 48 hours before buying stuff
++ Wait 48 hours before buying stuff
-- With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
++ With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
 Equally important, we can stop viewing mistakes or small failures as disastrous and view them as pure information which will inform future decisions.
-- you must learn to proceed without certainty.
++ you must learn to proceed without certainty.
-- Your product is decisions.
++ Your product is decisions.
 -->

 > *"May your choices reflect your choices, not your fears."